Real food, organic living and optimum health, Mosey's Kitchen is the place to come to get your healthy on.

 1 teaspoon of Dijon mustard

-Pink Himalayan sea salt
+Pink Himalayan sea salt2 teaspoons honey

 Freshly ground black pepper